TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 | `#input.subscriberId +'-'+ #input.operation` | `#input.value` | Max | <p> 500  </p> <p> 5000  </p> <p> 200  </p> | <p> '1-RECHARGE' </p> <p>  '1-TRANSFER' </p> <p> '2-RECHARGE' </p>

 *result is held in the variable configured in the `output` field.

-## Common behavior

-The sliding, tumbling and session window components differ among themselves not only in the way the time window is defined.
-A second key aspect which differentiates these components is how they `transform' input events into aggregate.
-This transformation can be either creation of a new (aggregate) event or an enrichment of incoming events with the value of the aggregate.

-When the time window is closed, tumbling and session window nodes generate a new event containing an aggregate.
-Its timestamp is equal to the time of the timer that generated it, not system time of the moment when it happened.
-In other words the timestamp of the newly generated event which contains the aggregate will continue to use the notion of time used by events which the aggregate window saw.
-These nodes 'terminate' the events which entered them; consequently all the variables defined before the node (including `#input` and #inputMeta`) will not be available downstream.
-The sliding-window behaves in the same way in its **non-default** configuration when parameter `emitWhenEventLeft` is set to `true`.

-A sliding-window in its default configuration (`emitWhenEventLeft` is set to `false`) enriches the incoming event with the value of the aggregate.
-Because the original events are still available downstream, the `#input` and `#inputMeta` variables will be available 'downstream'.

-A new `#key` variable will be available 'downstream' in all cases.

 ## Tumbling-window